-Making an Oregon Healthcare Power of Attorney
+What is an Oregon Medical Power of Attorney?

-An Oregon Healthcare Power of Attorney is a legal document that gives a selected person or entity permission to make health-related decisions for you, such as refusing or accepting a certain medical treatment or procedure, if you cannot do so.
+An Oregon Medical Power of Attorney is a legal document that gives a selected person or entity permission to make health-related decisions for you, such as refusing or accepting a certain medical treatment or procedure, if you cannot do so.

 The individual granting permission is known as the "principal," while the individual or organization gaining authority is known as the "agent."
 Designed for residents of Oregon, this Power of Attorney for health care can be used in Multnomah County, Washington County, Clackamas County, and in every other region in the state.
 All Oregon Healthcare PoA forms from Rocket Lawyer can be completely customized for your unique scenario.
 This official document will provide confirmation to medical providers and other parties that your selected representative(s) can act in your interest when you are not able.